StereoQueerEval/StereoQueerEval_SemEval-2027/README.md

 The test sets (English, Italian, Dutch _with the addition of Persian_) will be released according to the task schedule in January 2027.

-## Data access

-Access to the data requires filling in the [**Data Usage Agreement**](https://forms.gle/Pnvv96zXbnaA3Tcp8) and accepting all the terms and conditions.
-Once the agreement has been processed, you will be added to the task's **Google Group**, where the password to extract the archives is communicated.

-The data files are distributed as a **password-protected RAR archive**.
-We recommend extracting it with [WinRAR](https://www.win-rar.com/) on Windows; on macOS you can use the command-line version of WinRAR or a free tool that supports encrypted RAR archives, such as [The Unarchiver](https://theunarchiver.com/) or [Keka](https://www.keka.io/); on Linux, `unrar x archive.rar`.

 ## Format